 - Cofounder of the Berklee Music and Peace Initiative

-- Collaborations and performances with the Assad Brothers, Atlas Soul, Ran Blake, Jamey Haddad, Bobby McFerrin, the Millenium Gospel Choir, the New York Arabic Orchestra, the NY Gypsy All-Stars, Yanka Rupkina, Bassam Saba, Hüsnü Senlendirici, and .WAV
+- Collaborations and performances include work with the Assad Brothers, Atlas Soul, Ran Blake, Jamey Haddad, and Bobby McFerrin, among many others

-- Performances/recordings with the Boston Pops and the Tanglewood Festival Chorus
+- Performances and recordings include work with the Boston Pops and the Tanglewood Festival Chorus

-- Solo recordings include award-winning EP I'm Alive with producer Angel Angelov and self-produced Songs of the People with ZilZALA
+- Solo recordings include the award-winning EP I'm Alive with producer Angel Angelov, and self-produced Songs of the People with ZilZALA

 - Features on VH1 and PBS